zaterdag 17 augustus 2024

 Fears in gifted children may arise from their strong associative memory.
 Phrases and sounds can be frightening not because of their pitch, but because of a negative association attached to it.
 These fears are rooted in the anticipation of an emotional memory to re-occur.

-#6 Gifted people are prone to perfectionism, they have high expectations and are their own worst enemy
+#6 Gifted people are prone to perfectionism, they have high expectations of others and are their own worst enemy

 Another myth that is hard to repel, is the view of gifted people being prone to perfectionism, having fear of failure and "having high expectations from themselves and others".